- Car Reviews

 Which is faster, petrol or electric?

 Depends how you’re evaluating them.
-In a straight line electric eats petrol: the Folgore’s 2.7 seconds to 62mph plays 3.5 for the Trofeo.
+In a straight line electric beats petrol: the Folgore’s 2.7 seconds to 62mph plays 3.5s for the Trofeo and 3.9s for the Modena.
 Maserati has geared the electric not to let up any time soon, either.
 It reaches 124mph in 8.8s and top speed is ‘over 199mph’.

-Lap times, says Maserati, are much closer.
-We’ll hear more about that during 2023, and it’ll come down to the simple fact that the petrol is 450kg lighter than the 2,260kg Folgore.
+Lap times are much closer.
+That's down to the simple fact that the petrol is 450kg lighter than the 2,260kg Folgore.

 What about range then?

-Not going to be good if you’re doing 199mph.
-However, Maserati is claiming 280 miles WLTP from the battery’s usable 83kWh capacity, which equates to 3.4 miles per kilowatt-hour.
+Well, it’s not going to be good in either version if you’re doing 199mph.
+However, Maserati is claiming 280 miles WLTP from the Folgore battery’s useable 83kWh capacity, which equates to EV efficiency of 3.4 mi/kWh.
 You’ll only get that by going gently in ideal circumstances, but it’s a decent claim for a car of this weight, wearing 265 front and 295-width rear tyres and boasting a less-than-exceptional 0.26Cd drag factor.

 What's the verdict?

-The GranTurismo Folgore could give potential rivals a proper headache.
-Currently, Porsche’s Taycan - and maybe Audi’s RS e-tron GT – are the only near-opponents this has, but in due course Bentley, Aston Martin and (we must assume) Ferrari will pile in.
+The electric Folgore could give its future rivals a proper headache.
+Currently only Porsche’s Taycan and the (LHD-only) Tesla Model S Plaid might count.
+But in due course Bentley, Aston Martin and we must assume Ferrari will pile in.
 That’s the market area Maserati is pitching itself into now.
-This is a car that has real cachet, that feels, acts and drives expensively and comes across as more together, better engineered and developed than any Maserati in living memory.
-And the price will reflect that.
-Around £200,000 is our best guess for the Folgore, with petrols about £50k less.
+This is a car that has real cachet, that feels, acts and drives expensively and comes across as better engineered and developed than any Maserati in living memory.

-Maserati feels like it’s got momentum and investment behind it.
-The MC20 was a good car to kick that off, but this is Maserati’s core product, the car that defines the brand.
-And it does that very well indeed.
-It’s got there ahead of rivals with a guilt-free, emissions-free sports car, which means it sets the tone and expectations for everyone else.
+It’s got there ahead of rivals with an emissions-free sports car, which means it sets the tone and expectations for everyone else.
+But it’s also offering a blisteringly fast and engaging petrol option too.
 It’s a powerful position to be in.
-They’re all playing catch up.
+Everyone else is playing catch up.
 And this is going to take some catching.

 The Rivals